 Through partnerships we have co-written grants to help offset a variety of costs.
 We continue to engage with our local YMCA, Dean College, and William James College.
-We have been awarded a grant to increase educator engagement in Social Emotional Learning initiatives.
+We have been awarded grants to increase educator engagement in Social Emotional Learning initiatives.
 The Town and School Department still have consolidated facilities and technology services to reduce costs.
 The Town and School Department continue to explore additional areas for consolidation.
 Over the last ten years we have significantly reduced and eliminated programs and positions while continuing to meet higher educational standards and accountability requirements as established by federal and state regulations.
+Finally, revolving funds are conservatively managed in an effort to sustain programs over a longer period of time.
+While not solely examined for financial reasons, the decision to close Davis Thayer was made, in part, as a way to operate more efficiently.